groepl/Obsidian-Templates/EXAMPLES.md

 # Overview

-Using templates is a great concept to save time in creation and grooming of your notes.
+Using **templates** is a great concept to save time in creation and grooming of your notes.
 A consistent structure of your notes also simplifies further search and clustering of ideas.

 Here is the overall structure of my Zettelkasten:

 <img src="/Visuals/folders.jpg" width="250" />

-Opening the "Templates" folder:
+Opening the **Templates** folder:

 <img src="/Visuals/folders_templates.PNG" width="250" />